SumoLogic/sumologic-content/Microsoft/PCI_Compliance_for_Windows_JSON/README.md

 ### Setup Collection

-This app only requires a [standard Windows Event source(s)](https://help.sumologic.com/03Send-Data/Sources/01Sources-for-Installed-Collectors/Local-Windows-Event-Log-Source) configured for the JSON-formatted event logs by selected **Collect using JSON format** in the _Event Format_ section.
+This app only requires a [standard Windows Event source(s)](https://help.sumologic.com/03Send-Data/Sources/01Sources-for-Installed-Collectors/Local-Windows-Event-Log-Source) configured for the JSON-formatted event logs by selecting **Collect using JSON format** in the _Event Format_ section.

 ### Modify Dashboard JSON